Certora/Documentation/docs/prover/checking/sanity.md

    For invariants, vacuity is checked by converting it into a rule that asserts the invariant expression without any require statements.
 Since a rule would check the assertion for all arbitrary starting states, if the rule passes, it means that the expression being asserted is a tautology.
 The invariant, which checks the expression for a smaller set of states, would also be a tautology.

    The `sanityCheck` contract below has two state variables `address root` and `uint a`.
 Due to the zero address checks in the `constructor` and the `changeRoot` function, the root address can never be zero.
 The `rootNonZero` invariant asserts that the root address is never zero.
-When we run this invariant with the `--rule_sanity` `advanced` or `basic` options, the prover creates a rule similar to the `rootNonZeroRule` below.
+When we run this invariant with the `--rule_sanity` `advanced` or `basic` options, the Prover creates a rule similar to the `rootNonZeroRule` below.
 This rule would fail since the tool could assume a starting state where the `root` is 0.
 This means that the invariant expression is not a tautology and the invariant passes.
-On the other hand the `aGE0` invariant, when run without the `--rule_sanity` option, will pass [view report](https://vaas-stg.certora.com/output/11775/871cf37193c75d27542b/?anonymousKey=dde443c4a806021716e863a454561a6ad1543d2e) but when we run it with the `--rule_sanity` `advanced` or `basic` options, the prover creates a rule similar to the `aGE0Rule` below.
+On the other hand the `aGE0` invariant, when run without the `--rule_sanity` option, will pass [view report](https://vaas-stg.certora.com/output/11775/871cf37193c75d27542b/?anonymousKey=dde443c4a806021716e863a454561a6ad1543d2e) but when we run it with the `--rule_sanity` `advanced` or `basic` options, the Prover creates a rule similar to the `aGE0Rule` below.
 This rule passes, indicating that the invariant expression is a tautology.
 The verification report shows that the invariant failed vacuity check [view report](https://vaas-stg.certora.com/output/11775/4c4cb65f65c75f013c63/?anonymousKey=0b6a843857e6ead8e1bb1f11b984fb6e3e9fb6a8).

     ```solidity
      contract sanityCheck{